-The occurrence of fish species, approximate relative density and catch per unit effort (CPUE) were determined for three 50 m reaches of the Utuhina Stream (Fig. 1) on 14th September 2012.
-Sampling occurred later than in previous years due to the occurrence of regular flood flows throughout winter that prevented fishing until the stream level dropped to near base flow.
-Site 1 (control) was 50 to 100 m upstream of the alum discharge in-stream diffuser, site 2 was 50 to 100 m downstream of the diffuser, and site 3 was several hundred meters further downstream in the vicinity of Lake Rd.
-Relative fish density and CPUE (fish captured per hour) were estimated using a two-pass electrofishing procedure.
+The occurrence of fish species, approximate relative density and catch per unit effort (CPUE) were determined for three 50 m reaches of the Utuhina Stream (Fig. 1) on 2nd July 2013.
+Site 1 (control) was 50 to 100 m upstream of the alum discharge in-stream diffuser, site 2 was 50 to 100 m downstream of the diffuser, and site 3 was 400 meters further downstream in the vicinity of Lake Rd.
+Relative fish density and CPUE (fish captured per hour) were estimated using a two-pass electrofishing procedure according to the method of Landman et al. (2008).
 A MAF Aquatronics pulsed DC mains set electrofishing machine, powered by a Honda 3-kVA petrol generator, operating at 420 V and approximately 3 A with two hand-held anodes was used to enable simultaneous fishing of each stream side (Fig. 2).
 Two teams of three people performed the fishing while one person remained on the bank for machine operation and safety.
 Estimates of total fish numbers (absolute density) in this stream could not be calculated from the two-pass removal method as variable and occasionally greater fish numbers are captured in the second fishing passes.
 Common bully, Gobiomorphus cotidianus, is the most abundant species in the Utuhina Stream and obtaining consecutive reductions in this species using multiple pass electrofishing is notoriously difficult.
 For practical purposes, an estimate of minimum fish density was determined by simply adding the total catch from both passes at each site.
-Total CPUE and CPUE for each pass at each site could be determined normally.
-All fish/koura were counted, adult trout were measured (if captured) or their size estimated, and all fish were returned alive to their respective stream reaches, except for those retained for elemental analysis (see below).
+Total CPUE and CPUE for each pass at each site could be determined normally based on fish caught and fishing effort (time fishing).
+All fish/koura were counted, adult trout were measured (if captured) or their size estimated if observed, and all fish were returned alive to their respective stream reaches, except for those retained for elemental analysis (see below).